launchdarkly/api-client-java/docs/EnvironmentsApi.md

 EnvironmentsApi apiInstance = new EnvironmentsApi();
 String projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.
 String environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
-Long expiry = 789L; // Long | An expiration time for the old environment SDK or mobile key, expressed as a Unix epoch time in milliseconds.
-By default, the key will expire immediately try {
+Long expiry = 789L; // Long | The expiry parameter is deprecated for this endpoint, so the old mobile key will always expire immediately.
+This parameter will be removed in an upcoming major API client version. try {
     Environment result = apiInstance.resetEnvironmentMobileKey(projectKey, environmentKey, expiry);
     System.out.println(result);